AGM Success! Celebrating Our Community and Looking Ahead

 John promised that he would still be around at many of the Society’s events in the future and wished the new Board members the best for their upcoming term.

-The incoming Chair, and our favourite piper, Donald MacDonald, shared some of his vision for the upcoming year, including having the Society be a central hub for the promotion of Scottish culture, as per our mission.
+The incoming Chair, and our favourite piper, Donald MacDonald, shared some of his vision for the upcoming year, including having the Society become a central hub for the promotion of Scottish culture, as per our mission.
 We’ll continue to partner with other local organizations to boost event awareness – as examples, special Scottish-themed performances held at the NAC and the Meridien theatre in 2024.

 Final Thoughts

 We came together, shared ideas, and moved forward—with purpose and a dash of Scottish grit!
 If you missed the AGM, you can still be part of what’s next.
 Whether you're ready to volunteer, have a bright idea, or want to join a committee, please reach out!
-You’ll find ways to contact us on our website at ottcot.ca
+You’ll find ways to contact us on our website at ottcot.ca.

 Together, we’re shaping the future of the SSO—one step, one skate, one ceilidh at a time!